 How does it work?

-Though the benefits of Takaful plans are similar to conventional insurance, the way Takaful insurance works is very different.
-Under a conventional insurance arrangement, the ‘insurer’ sells an insurance policy which offers protection against specified risks, and the ‘insured’ buys the policy at a given price.
+Though the benefits of Takaful plans are similar to conventional insurance, the way it works is very different.
+Under a conventional insurance arrangement, an insurance company sells a policy to a consumer for a certain price and in return, the company provides protection against specific unforeseen circumstances.

-Unlike conventional insurance plans, Takaful insurance works like a cooperative arrangement.
-A group of individuals contribute a certain amount of money which is pooled in collectively.
-This pool of money is used to compensate any member of the group in the event of a loss.
+Unlike conventional insurance plans, Islamic insurance works like a cooperative arrangement.
+A group of individuals contribute a certain amount of money every year into a pool which is then used to help and support any member of the group in the time of need.

 Who offers these plans in the UAE?